CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 In other partitions of Mahti, only full nodes are allocated.
 In these partitions, jobs will have access to all cores and memory in a node.
 You may choose to run with fewer cores if that gives better performance.

-Billing is based on the allocated nodes.
+In these partitions billing is based on the allocated nodes.

 Large partition on Mahti is only accessible to projects that have done a [scalability test](../../accounts/how-to-access-mahti-large-partition.md) and shown good utilisation of the resources.
 The partition